The solution path of the generalized lasso: The Lagrange dual problem. The Lagrange dual problem

-Therefore the dual problem of \eqref{eq:dlassoi} is
+Therefore, the dual problem of~\eqref{eq:dlassoi} is

-Immediately we can see that \eqref{eq:dual} has a ``nice'' constraint set, $\{u : \|u\|_\linf \leq \lambda\}$, which is simply a box, free of any linear transformation.
-It is also important to note the difference in dimension: the dual problem has a variable $u \in \R^m$, whereas the original problem \eqref{eq:dlassoi}, called the primal problem, has a variable $\beta \in \R^n$.
+Immediately, we can see that~\eqref{eq:dual} has a ``nice'' constraint set, $\{u \dvtx \|u\|_\linf\leq\lambda\}$, which is simply a box, free of any linear transformation.
+It is also important to note the difference in dimension: the dual problem has a variable $u \in\R^m$, whereas the original problem~\eqref{eq:dlassoi}, called the primal problem, has a variable $\beta\in\R^n$.

-When $\rank(D)<m$, the dual problem is not strictly convex, and so it can have many solutions.
+When $\operatorname{rank}(D)<m$, the dual problem is not strictly convex, and so it can have many solutions.
 On the other hand, the primal problem is always strictly convex and always has a unique solution.
-The primal problem is also strictly feasible (it has no constraints), and so strong duality holds (see Section 5.2 of \cite{convex}).
-Let us denote the solutions of the primal problem \eqref{eq:dlassoi} and dual problem \eqref{eq:dual} by $\hbeta_\lambda$ and $\hu_\lambda$, respectively, to emphasize their dependence on $\lambda$.
-By taking the gradient of the Lagrangian $\cL(\beta,z,u)$ with respect to $\beta$ and setting this equal to zero, we get the primal-dual relationship
+The primal problem is also strictly feasible (it has no constraints), and so strong duality holds (see Section 5.2 of~\cite{convex}).
+The primal and dual solutions---written as $\hbeta_\lambda$ and $\hu_\lambda$, respectively, to emphasize the dependence on $\lambda$---are related by